Feature Fusion for Online Mutual Knowledge Distillation: Experiments

 \textbf{Branch Expansion:} FFL generally learns with two branches like DualNet.
 Since the Fusion module is a method that concatenates the feature maps, FFL can be learned by expanding branches like ONE.
 In this experiment, we apply three branches for FFL to show the possibility of expanding the branches.
 The experiments are conducted with ResNet-32 and ResNet-56 in CIFAR-100.
 All conditions were the same as ONE.
 Table \ref{table:branch} shows the results with 3 branch similar to those of 2 branch experiments.
 We can confirm that the feature fusion method also improves the performance even when the number of branches are increased.

 \textbf{ImageNet DataSet:} The experiments on ImageNet with ResNet-34 also have a similar tendency to those on CIFAR dataset.
-Both ONE and FFL have better performance than Vanila as shown in Table \ref{table:imagenet}.
+Both ONE and FFL have better performance than vanilla as shown in Table \ref{table:imagenet}.
 ONE and FFL-S have a quite similar performance.
-Regarding the fused classifiers, the feature based teacher shows better performance than the logits based teacher.
-This indicates that our method also can be applied to a large scale image dataset.
+Regarding the fused classifiers, the feature based teacher shows better performance than the logits based teacher about 0.6\%.
+Also our FFL can generate the feature maps can be used in other tasks.
+This indicates that our method can be applied to a large scale realistic image dataset.